 Keep Your Income in Check

 If you want to maximize your Social Security benefits, you’ll have to keep an eye on your outside earnings.
-For 2022, if you’re younger than full retirement age, your Social Security benefit will be reduced by $1 for every $2 you earn above $19,560.
-If you reached full retirement age in 2021, your benefit will be reduced by $1 for every $3 you earn above $50,520 until you hit the month of full retirement age.
+For 2023, if you’re younger than full retirement age, your Social Security benefit will be reduced by $1 for every $2 you earn above $21,240.
 After you hit full retirement age, there are no Social Security benefit reductions.

 Prioritize Your Basic Needs

 Next, it’s time to allocate your Social Security benefits.
 Leonard Hayduchok, CEO and president of Dedicated Financial Services, suggests treating your Social Security check as you would a paycheck.
-Use the benefits to pay for regularly occurring expenses such as housing costs and groceries.
-According to the BLS survey, people 65 and older spend an average of the following amounts on food and related housing expenses a year:
+Use the benefits to pay for regularly occurring expenses, such as housing costs and groceries.

 Still, it’s a good idea to dedicate as much as you can to food and housing.
 After all, these are your basic needs — without them, you won’t live well.
 Just keep in mind that once you’ve used your check to cover these basic expenses, you’ll likely need to dip into your additional income sources to cover other costs.